 In addition to this policy, the University of Pittsburgh has developed resources to assist faculty and staff with distressed students.
-The Faculty and Staff Guide to Helping Distressed Students is available as well as this document from student affairs.
+The Faculty and Staff Guide to Helping Distressed Students is available WEB-Helping-Distressed-Students-Guide1.pdf as well as this Care Resources | Division of Student Affairs from student affairs.